ILikeToCode591/LightPhysics/README.md

 ## Transforming Objects

-To transform an object, select an object and then hold down the transform_object key `default: T` do the following:
+To transform an object, select an object and then hold down the transform_object key `default: T` and do the following:
 * Moving an object <br/>
     Left-click anywhere on the screen and the selected object will be moved to the current position of the mouse pointer.
     Holding down the left-click will make the selected object follow the mouse pointer as it moves.